Ingratax

-Ingrid Fernanda Enríquez Guillén (born February 4, 2000), known professionally as Ingratax, is a Mexican singer and internet celebrity.
+Ingrid Fernanda Enríquez Guillén (born February 4, 2000), known professionally as Ingratax, is a Mexican singer and songwriter.
 She released her debut single "París" in July 2021, and launched her debut studio album "KITSUNE" in November 2022.

 Early life and career

 Ingrid Fernanda Enríquez Guillén was born on February 4, 2000, in Chihuahua, Mexico.
-When she was five years old, her grandmother Yolanda began teaching her guitar and piano.
+When she was five years old, her grandmother Yolanda began teaching her guitar and piano. so since then she started liking music and started competing in musical competitions in Mexico.
+But it was till 2021 that she got the opportunity to re-do music with ROOM 28 under the label LIZOS MUSIC.

-Enríquez joined TikTok in 2019 and often posts duets.
-She has 15.2 million followers.
-She is a member of the Team Cheli house.
+Enríquez joined TikTok in 2017 and often posts duets.
+She has 15.5 million followers.
+She was a member of the Team Cheli house with the influencers Domelipa and Mont Pantoja.
 Enríquez released her debut single, "París," in early-July 2021.
 Billboard described the sad pop track as melancholic.
 The melody was written by Resko Fozia after engaging in a relationship with the latter.
 Enríquez was nominated at the 2021 MTV Millennial Awards in the favorite new school category.
 Ingratax is signed to Sergio Lizárraga's indie label, Room 28.
 In mid-July 2021, "París" went viral on TikTok and charted 36 on Hot Latin Songs, 37 on Billboard Global Excl.
 U.S. and 63 on Billboard Global 200.
-The music video has over 50 million views on YouTube.
+The music video has over 100 million views on YouTube. and over 400 million on Spotify.